-Located at 1515 East Carson Street, Local is “great for lunch, dinner or weekend brunch on the city’s largest heated, enclosed roof-top deck or in the main dining area inspired by vintage Pittsburgh scenes.”
-Whether you’re looking to grab a quick bite or enjoy a drink at the bar while watching the Steelers, Local is a staple in the Southside bar scene.
+Located at 1515 East Carson Street, Local is great for lunch, dinner or weekend brunch.
+They have a heated, enclosed roof-top deck and a main dining area inspired by vintage Pittsburgh scenes.
+Whether you’re looking to grab a quick bite or enjoy a drink at the bar while watching the Steelers, Local is a staple in the South Side bar scene.

 A Pittsburgh favorite, Mario’s was brought to life in 1982 by Pittsburgh native Bob Pessolano, who created a bar that has a unique blend of a neighborhood, college and sports bar rolled into one.
 A popular Southside game-time destination, you can also find a Mario’s in Oakland and Shadyside.